-- If the cancer is confined to one location and has not spread, the most common treatment approach is surgery to cure the cancer.
-This is often the case with skin cancers, as well as cancers of the lung, breast, and colon.
+- If the cancer is in one location and has not spread, the most common treatment approach is surgery to cure the cancer.
+This is often the case with skin cancers , as well as cancers of the lung, breast, and colon.

 - If the tumor has spread to local lymph nodes only, sometimes these can be removed.

-- If surgery cannot remove all of the cancer, the options for treatment include radiation, chemotherapy, or both.
-Some cancers require a combination of surgery, radiation, and chemotherapy.
+If surgery cannot remove all of the cancer, the options for treatment may include

 Although treatment for cancer can be difficult, there are many ways to keep up your strength.